b-u-n/tuf-resil/README.md

   - **backoffFunction** Takes the current execution's delay (initially 0), the backoff value, and an attempt number as input.
     Returns a new delay.
 If not provided, will use default function.
 Set to **null** to disable backoff.
-  - **rate** Rate limiting for this resource in minumum ms delay between requests.
+  - **rateLimit** Rate limiting for this resource in minumum ms delay between requests.
 0 for none.
   - **circuitBreaker** Enable or disable Circuit Breaker.
-  - **failThreshold** Circuit breaker failure count threshold.
-  - **successThreshold** Circuit breaker success count threshold.
   - **breakerTimeout** Duration to leave circuit breaker off after it's triggered (in ms).
+  - **failThreshold** Number of failures required to trigger circuit breaker.
+  - **successThreshold** Number of successes required after *breakerTimeout* to leave half-open state.

 After you create your TUF instance, you will need to pass it an error handler, fallback, and initial function.
 It will return a TUF instance wrapping your initial function.